kamleshch86/ionic-videoplayer/README.md

 # ionic-videoplayer
-this project is ionic videoplayer plugin example fro cordova device
+this project is ionic videoplayer plugin example for cordova device